 - How can diversity and inclusion be managed in ways that will truly benefit the project’s capacity to innovate and find locally-appropriate and sustainable solutions ?

-- What does every partner bring to the table?
+- What skills, resources, assets, networks and authority / credibility does each partner bring to the table?

 - Are we able (open enough) to invite new partners at the table along the way to fill anticipated gaps?